elisawang09/dbt-auto-documentor/README.md

 # DocuSense

-A web-based tool for auto generating column descriptions based on dbt manifest.json files.
+A web-based tool for auto generating column descriptions with business context included.

 ## Features